nerdinand/misaka/HELP.md

 `!guess some character` performs a (case-insensitive) guess of "some character."
 Can be whispered.

 `!mark user123` marks user123's unused ticket as used, if they have an unused ticket.

+`!rpgive user123 20` will give user123 20 RAWR points if they are in the room.